apoishi/trybe_exercises/fundamentals/block-05-javascript-dom-events-web-storage/day-01-javascript-dom-and-selectors/README.md

 **Practice - 03**

-1.Put your knowledge of getElementBy and querySelector to work.
+1. Put your knowledge of getElementBy and querySelector to work.